fluggo/Canvas/docs/sphinx/framework.rst

 * **Video sources** produce single frames of video.
 Sources can read from a file (or multiple files), generate data, or modify the data of another video source.
-Sources produce only 4:4:4 RGBA floating-point video.
+Video sources produce only 4:4:4 RGBA floating-point video.

 * **Audio sources** produce audio frames, which are blocks of audio samples.